celigo/integrator-api-docs/readme.md

 ### Template

-This is the listing record for a template based pre-built integration in the integrator.io marketplace.
+This is the listing record for Templates in the integrator.io marketplace.
 Templates are different than SmartConnectors in that they are completely un-managed once installed by end users.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/template.md) for more info regarding the template resource type and all its related API endpoints.

 ### Job

-Jobs represent the state of a flow while it is running, and then the stats for a flow after it is done running.
+Jobs represent the state of a flow while it is running, and then the stats for a flow after it is done running (num success, num error, start time, end time, etc).

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/job.md) for more info regarding the job resource type and all its related API endpoints.

 ### Notifications

 This resource type is used to subscribe to notifications for specific events in integrator.io.
-For example, when a connection goes offline in my account send me an email notification.
+For example, send me an email when a connection goes offline in my account.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/notification.md) for more info regarding the notification resource type and all its related API endpoints.

 ### Stack

-Stacks are used to register servers and/or AWS Lambda accounts that can then be invoked by SmartConnectors, Hooks or Wrappers.
+Stacks are used to register servers and/or AWS Lambda accounts that can be invoked by SmartConnectors, Hooks or Wrappers.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/stack.md) for more info regarding the stack resource type and all its related API endpoints.